FateMeetsLuck/dmildew/README.md

 Building the library is as simple as writing `dub build` in a terminal in the main project directory.
 To build the REPL and script runner one can write `dub build dmildew:run` in the same directory as the main project.
 Add `-b release` to the build and run commands to generate an optimized binary that performs slightly better than the default debugging build.

+To build the fs library for reading and writing files, `cd` to the fs directory and run `dub build`.
+It will automatically place the shared library in the directory above it.
+The fs library is not available on Windows.

 ## Compiling and Running Bytecode Files

 A script can be compiled with `dub run dmildew:bccompiler -- <name of script file.mds> -o <name of binary.mdc>` and the resulting binary bytecode file can be run directly with the REPL as if it were a normal text file of source code.
 The API is not stable yet so bytecode programs may need to be recompiled each pre-release.